-Author has written 5 stories for Supernatural, Romance, General, Essay, and Manga.
+Author has written 8 stories for Supernatural, Romance, General, Manga, and Life.

-If this makes me sound like a total bitch, so be it.
-It took me a year recover from review-guilt burnout, and I'd rather be a bitch on FP than not on FP at all.
+If this makes me sound like a total b, so be it.
+The last time I tried to look at review numbers, it took me a year recover from review-guilt burnout, and I'd rather be a b* on FP than not on FP at all.

-Here are the forums in which I have been known to participate:
+Here are some forums in which I have been known to participate:

 Unsafe External Link